-The European Philosophy of Science Association (EPSA) calls for proposals for the venue of EPSA23, its ninth conference, to be held in the autumn of 2023.
+The European Philosophy of Science Association (EPSA) calls for proposals for the venue of EPSA23, its 9th Biennial Conference, to be held in the autumn of 2023.
 The biennial conference is the main scientific event of the EPSA, typically attracting 300-400 philosophers of science from across the world.
 It usually comprises 200 contributed and symposia talks, organized in as many as eight different sections, and taking place in five or six parallel sessions.
 A selection of papers from the conference will be published as a special edition of the European Journal for Philosophy of Science.

 The conference is typically hosted by a philosophy of science unit, and its venue must be a recognized European academic or research institution.
 The event takes place in the autumn over a period of 3-4 days in alternating years to the conference of the Philosophy of Science Association (PSA).
 Past conferences have taken place in Madrid (2007), Amsterdam (2009), Athens (2011), Helsinki (2013), Düsseldorf (2015), Exeter (2017) and Geneva (2019).
 EPSA21 will take place in Turin, Italy.

 A Local Organizing Committee (LOC) is set up at the host institution -- with a remit to organize the event itself.
 About one year in advance, the Steering Committee (SC) of the EPSA puts out a call for papers and selects a Programme Committee (PC) comprising distinguished philosophers of science.
 The LOC, SC, and PC are non-overlapping sets of people, with the exception of the Chairs of the LOC and PC, who may be drawn from the SC.

 Proposals (one PDF document) should be submitted to the President of the Association (Prof. Samir Okasha. email: firstname.lastname@example.org) by August 17, 2021 and must include the following: